eaasi/user-handbook/source/overview/monitoring.rst

 .. _monitoring:

-Monitoring EaaSI Systems
+Monitoring EAASI Systems
 *************************

-The EaaSI platform does not currently provide much in the way of advanced methods for monitoring system health or usage.
-The following page contains current recommendations for methods or work-arounds for EaaSI system administrators to gain some basic insight in regard to their EaaSI installation.
+The EAASI platform does not currently provide much in the way of advanced methods for monitoring system health or usage.
+The following page contains current recommendations for methods or work-arounds for EAASI system administrators to gain some basic insight in regard to their EAASI installation.

 System Health
 ##############

-OpenSLX is actively investigating the use of `Microsoft Playwright <https://github.com/microsoft/playwright>`_ to allow for headless testing of particular Emulation-as-a-Service API endpoints and services; these tests would be broadly applicable to EaaSI deployments as well.
-In the meantime, administrators interested in active or automated monitoring of the health of their EaaSI installation can at least use HTTP GET requests to poll a handful of API endpoints; a ``200 OK`` request from any of the following URLs indicate that the relevant EaaSI stack component is nominally up and reachable:
+OpenSLX is actively investigating the use of `Microsoft Playwright <https://github.com/microsoft/playwright>`_ to allow for headless testing of particular Emulation-as-a-Service API endpoints and services; these tests would be broadly applicable to EAASI deployments as well.
+In the meantime, administrators interested in active or automated monitoring of the health of their EAASI installation can at least use HTTP GET requests to poll a handful of API endpoints; a ``200 OK`` request from any of the following URLs indicate that the relevant EAASI stack component is nominally up and reachable:

 - ``https://<eaasi-domain>/emil/admin/buildInfo``